 We do our very best to ensure that each student receives two or three of their top option choices.
 On occasion, students may not receive all of their top choices.
 Option availability can change due to staff or monetary budget resources.
-Option changes can be requested in writing at the end of the first week of classes but sometimes the ability to change is limited due to enrollment in requested options.
-If requests can be facilitated these will take place during the second week of a term for that option.
+Option changes can be requested in writing by filling out an Option Change Form during the first week of the first or second semester but sometimes the ability to change is limited due to enrollment in requested options.
+If requests can be facilitated these will take place at the end of the first week of a term for that option.